Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 That compelling script with the masterfully crafted CTA?
 Never heard of it.

-Optimize With Data:
+Optimize With Data

-If you’ve ever been told, “If it ain’t broke, don’t fix it.”
-Unfortunately, you’ve been lied to.
-For ads, content, and growth the reality is, “If it ain’t broke, make it better.”
+If you’ve ever been told, “If it ain’t broke, don’t fix it,” you’ve unfortunately been lied to.
+For ads, content, and growth, the reality is, “If it ain’t broke, make it better.”

 This may be something of a secondary tactic as it requires a bit of upfront experimentation, but the reality is that when you find what works – repeat it and make it better.